numfocus/numfocus/manual/voting_proceedures.md

 There are two mechanisms for voting by the NumFOCUS Board, asynchronously via GitHub or synchronously at a board meeting.

 ## Asynchronous voting
 For asynchronous voting, a resolution will be proposed as a ticket on the numfocus-board GitHub repository.
+The person who proposed the resolution then emails the board at directors@numfocus.org .
+This email is the timestamp for opening the resolution for a vote.

 Each voting board member can discuss the resolution on the ticket.
 If the board member feels there is no further discussion needed they may cast a vote as one of the following:

 + 1 : I approve this resolution
 + 0 : I abstain from voting on this resolution.
 I may have a conflict of interest or believe it is not necessary but will not oppose it.